 The first two books provide the phonics instruction, the third teaches children how to print letters, and the fourth reinforces lessons through coloring activities.

 Children should already have been introduced to the letters of the alphabet before starting the first book.
 The book teaches the sounds of letters in groups of four letters at a time then introduces vowel-consonant-vowel words made up of only three of those letters.
 For example, the first four letters taught are c, a, m, and t.
 The words taught are cat and mat.
 If a child is not yet ready to blend sounds into words, don’t worry.
 Just continue to teach the individual letters and return later to work on blending.

-Each letter is taught with a cartoon character illustration and hand motions.
-The letter c is illustrated with cat with outstretched claws.
-At the top of the page it shows “C…c…C”—both upper- and lower-case letters.
+Each letter is taught with a colorful, cartoon character illustration and hand motions.
+The letter c is illustrated with a cat with outstretched claws.
+At the top of the page it shows “C…c…C”—both uppercase and lowercase letters.
 The parent or teacher is to pronounce the sound of the letter rather than its name.
 At the bottom of the page it presents the hand motion: “Make your hands like claws and scratch.”
 Similarly, a flamingo illustrates the letter f, and its motion is “Flap your arms like a flamingo.”
 When words are presented, the small image of the animal for each letter is immediately below each letter as a visual reminder of the action and sound of the letter.
 This method of presentation is likely to be effective with children whether they learn best by hearing, seeing, or doing, since it involves all three activities.

-ABC, See, Hear, Do: Coloring Book also works best alongside the first book since pages are blackline versions of the pages within the first book that teach the individual letters.
+ABC, See, Hear, Do: Coloring Book also works best alongside the first book since pages are blackline versions of the pages within the first book that teach individual letters.
 Pages include the same text as the pages in the instructional book.